-6. Highway 55 Control Structure (Constructed 1987)
+1. Highway 55 Control Structure (Constructed 1987)

 - a.
 The concrete control structure appeared to be in satisfactory condition. - b.
-Woody debris, including multiple logs and branches were lodged across the bottom of the low-flow notch on upstream side of structure and partially obstructing flow.
-These logs and branches were removed during the inspection. - c.
 A hairline crack was observed in the east (left) wall of the inlet structure, although it appears that the crack may have been previously sealed with caulk.
 The crack is positioned in the middle of the wall extending full height.
-This is consistent with previous inspections and has been noted since 2002. - d.
+This is consistent with previous inspections and has been noted since 2002. - c.
 Erosion was observed around the east (left) side of the structure, likely from road runoff.
 In the summer of 2021, Minnesota Department of Transportation (MnDOT) crews placed class 5 aggregate on the east (left) side of the structure to access the upstream end of the structure to perform repairs of the double box culvert below Highway 55.
 The new class 5 aggregate is actively eroding.
-The erosion appears to have worsened since last year.
+The erosion appears to have continued to worsen since previous years. - d.

-- e.
 MnDOT crews also drilled holes into the structure to install brackets and a temporary plate to block flows through the structure so they could perform repairs.
-MnDOT removed the plate, brackets, and bolts, but did not fill or repair the bolt holes. - f.
-Downed trees are located near the left corner on the upstream side of the structure. - g.
-In 2021 and 2022 a piece of rebar and relatively small mass of concrete were observed extending into the lower west (right) side of the opening of the low flow weir.
-A steel threaded rod extended approximately 2 inches from the south face of concrete on the east (left) side of low flow weir.
-These observations could not be confirmed in this year's inspections due to higher water levels. - h.
+MnDOT removed the plate, brackets, and bolts, but did not fill or repair the bolt holes. - e.
+Downed trees are located near the left corner on the upstream side of the structure. - f.
+In 2021, 2022, and 2024 a piece of rebar and relatively small mass of concrete were observed extending into the lower west (right) side of the opening of the low flow weir.
+A steel threaded rod extended approximately 2 inches from the south face of concrete on the east (left) side of low flow weir. - g.
 The left (east) side of the chain link fence around the control structure was not fully reattached at the downstream left corner.

 - Protect the sides of the structure with armoring (rock or riprap) or reinforced vegetation to limit additional erosion.
-Alternatively, divert road runoff away from the structure. - Request that MnDOT repair bolt holes with concrete grout. - Remove downed trees near the upstream side of the structure. - Sawcut and remove rebar and concrete chunk on east (left) side of low flow weir. - Sawcut steel rod to be flush to concrete along south face of concrete on the east (left) side of the low flow weir. - Repair chain link fence - Monitor hairline crack in the control structure.
+Alternatively, divert road runoff away from the structure. - Remove downed trees near the upstream side of the structure. - Sawcut and remove rebar and concrete chunk on east (left) side of low flow weir. - Sawcut steel rod to be flush to concrete along south face of concrete on the east (left) side of the low flow weir. - Repair chain link fence